hrgdavor/babel-plugin-jsx-simple/README.md

 </div>
 ```

-You can look at another exmaple in [example/example.js](example/example.js) where you will also find
+First exmaple in [example/example.js](example/example.js) is written on this principle that is very similar
-sample implementation of `applyHtml` and `h`.
+to rendering in Vue and React (simple replace wthout vdiff).
+There you can find sample implementation of `applyHtml` and `h`.

 Second exmaple in [example-arrow/example.js](example-arrow/example.js) showcases how wrapping dynamic parts
-into arrow functions can enable dynamic changes (but with static structure).
+into arrow functions can enable dynamic changes (but with static structure) that uses JSX but with principles
+closer to templating approach (You create mostly static structure, where dynamic parts have special handling
+so they can be updated when needed).

 ### Requirements